dmalikov/transmission-proxy/README.md

 Simple script for sending huge amounts of torrent files to a remote transmission server with ability to set location directory according to a tracker name.

 `transmission-servant` just watches given directory for a new torrent file, lookups for a directory name based on a tracker name and calls `transmission-remote` with a necessary `--download-dir` argument.

-Simple as that.
+Yep, just that.
+Nothing more.

 **Q**:* well wait, who cares about different directories for a different trackers?*
 **A**:* you cannot have one torrent pointing at 2 different trackers in transmission*

 ## Usage